 Expectations for Timely Graduation

+In their first semester at FAU, students will be given an “Expected Graduation Date,” which they are expected to follow as they complete their degree requirements.
+The following rules apply:

-Students admitted to FAU as freshmen are expected to complete their degree program within four years.
-(The typical degree program requires 120 credit hours.
-Degree programs requiring more than 120 credit hours may require 1-3 additional semesters, depending on the program.)
-To graduate in four years, students must successfully complete an average course load of 15 credit hours every semester.
+Students admitted to FAU as freshmen, as well as transfer students entering FAU with 30 or fewer credit hours, are expected to complete their degree program within four years.
+(The typical degree program requires 120 credit hours.)
+All freshmen are expected to maintain a full-time load (at least 12 credit hours each semester) in their first two semesters at FAU (fall and spring).

+Transfer students who enter FAU with an AA degree and other transfer students entering with 60 or more transfer credits are expected to complete their degree program within two years, assuming that they have completed all prerequisites for the program to which they are admitted at the time of initial enrollment at FAU.

+Transfer students entering with 31-59 credit hours are expected to graduate in three years.

+Students in degree programs requiring more than 120 credit hours may require 1-3 additional semesters, depending on the program.

+To graduate within the timeframes specified above, students must successfully complete an average course load of 15 credit hours every semester.
 Students should enroll in summer courses so as to lighten their load in semesters when taking particularly difficult courses and to ensure progress toward their degree.
 All students entering FAU with fewer than 60 credit hours are required to earn a minimum of 9 credit hours in the summer.

-Transfer students who enter FAU with an AA degree are expected to complete a 120-credit hour degree program within four semesters, if they have completed all prerequisites for the program to which they are admitted at the time of initial enrollment at FAU.
-An additional semester or more may be required for degree programs that require more than 120 credit hours or for students lacking prerequisites.

-Students transferring without an AA degree but with credits earned at other colleges and universities, AP/IB credits, and dual enrollment credits should plan on graduating in less than four years, depending on the number of credits transferred.
-They should work out a plan of study with their academic advisor after enrollment at FAU.

 All students who have completed 120 credit hours or more must only enroll in classes required for graduation.
 Exceptions are allowed with academic advisor approval only for those students needing to maintain a full-time course load due to financial aid or other requirements.

-Upon completing all the requirements for their degree, students will graduate and have the opportunity to participate in commencement exercises.
+Upon completing all requirements for their degree, students will graduate and have the opportunity to participate in commencement exercises.
 Those wishing to take additional courses after meeting degree requirements should consider a second baccalaureate degree, a graduate degree, or coursework taken as a non-degree seeking student.

 All students must understand that credits earned in excess of those hours required for the degree may be subject to excess hours surcharges mandated by the State of Florida.
 Students will need to carefully consider the ramifications of their course selection in consultation with an academic advisor.
 The addition of a minor or additional courses to their academic portfolio may sound appealing, but it also might result in considerable additional expense and a delay in degree completion.
 A change of major, too, may have the same results.

+Graduation Deadlines

+Students must complete all degree requirements within the timeframes specified below:

+For all freshmen, as well as transfer students entering with 30 credit hours or fewer, a maximum of six years;

+For transfer students entering FAU with an AA degree and other transfer students entering with 60 or more transfer credits, a maximum of four years; and

+For transfer students entering with 31-59 credit hours, a maximum of five years.

+Students who have completed all requirements for their first major by the deadlines stipulated above must graduate, regardless of missing requirements for a minor or second major.
+Students who have not completed their major requirements within the specified deadlines will graduate with a Bachelors of General Studies (BGS) degree, assuming they have met requirements for this degree.

 Minors, Second Majors, Dual Degrees, and Change of Majors